 6. Lessons must be paid for in advance or at the time of the lesson by cash, cheque or internet payment.
 Your instructor will advise you to whom the cheque should be made payable.

 If you take advantage of any special offer that is available, this is offered as part of a block booking of a further 10+.

 7. You MUST NOT be under the influence of drugs/alcohol during the training.
-There are now prescribed medical drugs which may effect your ability to drive.
+There are now prescribed medical drugs which may affect your ability to drive.
 In the event of there being any signs of drugs/alcohol misuse, your instructor will withhold the use of the training vehicle for use of tuition or driving test until you are in a legal and fit state to drive.
-Tiredness may also affect your ability to drive Any prescribed medication that may effect your driving should be declared to the instructor and to the DVLA medical board.
-Please tell your instructor if you have any learning disabilities which may effect your driving.
+Tiredness may also affect your ability to drive.
+Any prescribed medication that may affect your driving should be declared to the instructor and to the DVLA medical board.
+Please tell your instructor if you have any learning disabilities which may affect your driving.

 8. Should you fail to reach a satisfactory standard of driving and are likely to be a danger to other road users, or are in an unfit condition through substance or alcohol abuse as described above, the ADI has a responsibility to the DSVA examiners not to allow the use of the training vehicle for the purpose of the driving test.
 This is in the interest of the pupil, the examiner and other road users and is a precautionary safety measure.
 Driving Vehicle Standards Agency guidelines do not allow for a pupil to take a practical test just for the experience.

 9. No responsibility can be taken for tests cancelled by the DVSA for whatever reason.
 Lessons will have to be paid for but can be claimed back from the DVSA.
 The instructor cannot be responsible if you fail because of the eyesight test.
 Your instructor will be responsible if the test is cancelled due to the condition of the tuition vehicle.